Millionaire Pontoon

 Betting Options

-Pontoon is like blackjack with a twist.
+Pontoon is blackjack with a twist.
 Pontoon (Ace + 10) pays 2:1 instead of 3:2.
 You have to Twist on 14 or lower.
+Add any of thirteen side bets, then turn on Millionaire Mode to drop a $1 jackpot ticket onto every hand.

 Main bet